mmondics/kubernetes-cobol/README.md

 # Running COBOL on OpenShift on IBM Z

 In this code pattern, we will build a container with a simple hello world COBOL application using OpenShift, Buildah, and Podman.
-We will build a container locally, push it to the internal OpenShift on IBM Z registry, then run create a batch job that runs the COBOL application in a pod.
+We will build a container locally, push it to the internal OpenShift on IBM Z registry, then create a batch job that runs the COBOL application in a pod.

 When you have completed this code pattern, you will understand how to: